-Nutritional Comparison Graphs – Popular Australian Cereals Vs Blend11
+Nutritional Comparison Graphs – Popular Australian Cereal Brands Vs Blend11

-Here’s a nice visual nutritional comparison of some of Australia’s favourite cereals, often consumed by kids & even some adults who haven’t grown out of the cereal habit!
+Here’s a nice visual nutritional comparison of some of Australia’s favourite cereal brands, often consumed by kids & even some adults who haven’t grown out of the cereal habit!

 These graphs pretty much speak for themselves, you can see the massive differences in protein, carbohydrates, sugar, fats & fibre – even though the total energy (kilojoules or calories) may be similar to Blend11.